PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ### Reduction of editable geometries
-While the edit mode provided by _leaflet-draw_ is enabled in the _leaflet_ map, all editable polygons are shown with draggable edit markers for each point of their geometry.
+While the edit mode provided by Leaflet Draw is enabled in the Leaflet map, all editable polygons are shown with draggable edit markers for each point of their geometry.
 These edit markers, when present in large quantities, cause considerable lag when edit mode is enabled.
 To improve this, certain geofences are marked as non-editable and are not shown in the map's edit mode, as described in chapter _Non-editable geofences_.

 ### Reduction of backend calls